 Pre-pruning machine

 Used for a long time in cordon-pruned vineyards, pre-pruning machines free the shoots from the trellising wires and cut them into fragments that fall at the foot of the stumps, making it easier to draw out the wood and increasing productivity.
-This technique is particularly advantageous, with productivity varying according to the pruning system, from 10 to 15% for long pruning (guyot) to 60% for short pruning (cordon).
-Pre-pruners are made up of various components, including the frame, opening system, cutting elements and drive systems, each designed to optimise pruning efficiency according to the specific needs of the vineyard.
+This technique is particularly advantageous, with productivity varying according to the pruning system.

 Work objective

 Used for a long time in cordon vineyards, pre-pruners free the shoots from the trellising wires and cut them into fragments that fall to the foot of the stumps.
 The aim of this technique is to make it easier to pull the wood, thereby increasing productivity.
-This varies according to the pruning system used, from 10 to 15% for long pruning (guyot) to up to 60% for short pruning (cordon).
+Productivity gains vary depending on the pruning system, from 10 to 15% for long pruning (guyot) to up to 60% for short pruning (cordon).

-With cordon pruning, the passage of the pre-pruner can be quite low, as the number of cutting elements fitted to the machine is high (up to 14 pairs of discs for a cutting height of around 1,200 mm).
+For cordon pruning, the passage of the pre-pruner must be fairly low, and the number of cutting elements fitted to the machine is high (up to 14 pairs of discs for a cutting height of around 1,200 mm).

-With Guyot pruning, the aim is simply to free the shoots from the upper wire so as to keep the length for the future cane.
-The pre-pruning element will only have 3 to 4 pairs of discs (cutting height around 250 mm).
+When Guyot pruning, the aim is simply to free the shoots from the upper wire so as to keep the length for the future cane.
+The pre-pruning element will only have 3 to 4 pairs of discs (cutting height of around 250 mm).

 The frame